 Every couple intersections, the underbelly granted direct access to the bowls of the sewer via decayed and broken metal bars.
 The cheap gates did little to dissuade any motivated persons from entering the depths of the septic domain.
 Whatever simple-minded intent the sewer sought to achieve had devolved over many corrupted years into access hubs for Caesurge's fowlest criminal refuge, the domain of the Solum Nocturnus.

-Baran finally nailed down his feeling of unease.
+Baran nailed down his feeling of unease.
 It wasn't him, it was this district.

 The suspicious vibe was stronger than the neighboring districts.
 Search for an explanation led to the latent realization.
 A forgotten verbal lesson that the larger criminal organizations mired themselves in legitimate business.
 It was more of a note than a lesson for it was common knowledge that any illegal activity that carried a vast general recognition held unofficial associations with at least one or more respected or indispensable enterprises.

 The Dog Rail Dancers drove deep spikes into the railroad industry, the Jack Wilds won their unlimited capital from the Chrimogn kindred and the Boutineers, in all their northern authenticity, stood atop a high horse of fine imports that rivaled the peaks of the Dawnplate Range.
 The Solum Nocturnus was no different, except where others dealt in goods, they dealt in services.
 Both respect and indispensability were not required, which meant that, while lacking the former, the Night Soiler's legal partnering business was a necessity.
 A truth even Baran conceded.
 Specifically, the truth of working drains and the prevention of erupting sewage.
 The gentle draining chokehold against every piped building in the grand city of Caesurge and the septic enclave with its intrinsic piped fortification had protected the Solum Nocturnus for hundreds of years.
 Like rats, they proved to be an inseparable infestation to this world.

 Baran loitered near a trifurcated intersection.
 "What do you think?
 The left seems better lit."
 A blessing or a curse depending on your vision.